Arlanzón (river)

 The River Arlanzón is a river in northern Spain.
-Its source is in the Sierra de la Demanda in the Province of Burgos.
+Its source is near the southern slope of the Pico San Millán in the Sierra de la Demanda in the Province of Burgos.
 It is a tributary of the River Arlanza, joining the latter river at Quintana del Puente in the Province of Palencia.

 Burgos

 The river flows through the city of Burgos, although outside its medieval centre.
 The river was used by the local wool industry.

 Also, the city has long had riverside parks for recreational use.
 These parks include the Paseo del Espolón (created at the end of the 18th century) and the Paseo de la Isla (created at the beginning of the 19th century).